invopop/gobl.ticketbai/README.md

 You must have first created a GOBL Envelope containing an Invoice that you'd like to send to one of the TicketBAI web services.

-For the document to accepted, the supplier contained in the invoice should have a "Tax ID" that includes:

-- A country code set to `ES`
+For the document to be converted, the supplier contained in the invoice should have a "Tax ID" with the country set to `ES`.

-- A zone code set to region of one of the three Basque Country tax agencies, i.e. `BI`, `SS`, or `VI`.
-(We don't consider the address field reliable for this.)
+TicketBAI is used by three different tax agencies (Haciendas Forales), each of which has their own API and specific requirements.
+The `es-tbai-region` extension defined in the GOBL Invoice's `tax` property is used to set the determine the correct API to utilize.
+This will be set automatically in most cases.

 The following is an example of how the GOBL TicketBAI package could be used: